How to Make a Lung Model in 6 Easy Steps

 • Lungs

-First, air gets into the body through the nose and/or mouth.
+First, air enters the body through the nose and mouth.

-Then it flows down your throat, through your larynx (voicebox), down your trachea (windpipe), and through each bronchi.
+Then, it flows down your throat through your larynx (voice box), trachea (windpipe), and bronchi.

-Finally, air makes its way through tree-branch like tunnels – the bronchioles – and throughout the lungs!
+Finally, air makes its way through tree-branch-like tunnels — the bronchioles — and the alveoli (air sacs) in your lungs!

 How to make a lung model with kids

-After looking at the picture of the respiratory system, it’s time to bring amazing lungs facts to life!
+After looking at the picture of the respiratory system, it’s time to bring amazing lung facts to life!

-When kids make their own lung model, the science of breathing will make a lot more sense.
+When kids make a DIY lung model, the science of breathing will make a lot more sense.

 Supplies